4.59 from 298 reviews

 • Brown sugar: I used a dark brown sugar in this recipe.
 The brown sugar will get creamed with the softened butter in the first step.

-• Instant Coffee Granules: You’ll need two hefty tablespoons of instant coffee.
-I use Nescafe but any brand works.
+• Instant coffee granules: You’ll need two hefty tablespoons of instant coffee.
+I use Nescafé, but any brand works.

 • Chocolate chips: Milk chocolate chips are the best in this recipe!